Napoleonic propaganda: Five Battles Series

 The Millesimo-Dego medallion features Hercules holding a club and the Hydra of Lerna’s head.
 In the other hand Hercules is holding a torch of blazing fire, ready to slaughter this beast.
-Around the borders of the medals reads “Bataille De Millesimo Combat de Dego.”
+Around the borders of the medals reads "Bataille De Millesimo Combat de Dego."
 The Hercules figure on these coins represents victory but was also a symbol chosen by the French Republic to represent the nation, thereby connecting Napoleon to both triumph and France.

-The Po-Adda-Mincio medal depicts Napoleon Bonaparte leading his soldiers across the Adda on the bridge at Lodi.
-This medallion glorifies the battle in which most of Lombardy, an Italian province, was captured by the French army.
-Subsequently, Napoleon was named General-in-chief at Milan, the Lombard capital.
+The Po-Adda-Mincio medal depicts Napoleon leading his soldiers across the Adda on the bridge at Lodi.
+This medallion glorifies the battle in which most of Lombardy, an Italian province, was captured by the French Army.
+Subsequently, Napoleon was named General-in-Chief at Milan, the Lombard capital.
 The coin celebrates not only Napoleon’s victory but his ascension to greater power.

 The Battle of Castiglione and the combat at Peschiera medallion pays tribute to Napoleon’s victories in Italy.
 Napoleon faced an Austrian army in both locations and defeated them, strengthening the French Army’s position in the region.
 The coin displays three naked warriors, two locked in combat while the third lies slain on the ground.
 Of the two living figures, one, representing Napoleon’s army, stands ready to strike the final blow to the vanquished Austrians.
 In some versions Napoleon’s name is inscribed on the coin connecting Bonaparte to the victory and promoting his own personal image.

 The Capitulation of Mantua coin commemorates the capture of the Northern Italian city by Napoleon.
 The medal depicts a woman handing the keys of the city to a Roman warrior.
-On the reverse, ‘A L’Arméé D’Italie Victorieuse’ is inscribed in addition to Napoleon’s name on some editions of the coin.
+On the reverse, "A L’Arméé D’Italie Victorieuse" is inscribed in addition to Napoleon’s name on some editions of the coin.
 Symbols from antiquity were used throughout the revolutionary period to tie the new French Republic to the glory of Ancient Rome.
-By using Roman soldiers on the medallions, Napoleon not only connects himself to the grandeur of ancient times, but also promotes his image as a victorious leader of Revolutionary France.
+By using Roman soldiers on the medallions, Napoleon not only connected himself to the grandeur of ancient times, but also promoted his image as a victorious leader of Revolutionary France.

-The Tagliamento-Trieste medallion immortalizes Napoleon’s 1797 crossing of the Tagliomento River and the capture of Trieste.
+The Tagliamento-Trieste medallion immortalises Napoleon’s 1797 crossing of the Tagliomento River and the capture of Trieste.
 The medal shows a god-like figure reclining near a river while a charging army rushes a fleeing group of men.
 The attacking army is headed by a man on horseback, presumably Napoleon.
 Like the other medallions, one version has Napoleon’s name inscribed on the side.
 The medallion bolsters Napoleon’s image by directly connecting him to yet another victory.